 Docherty, S.E.
 (2013) ‘The reception of Tobit in the New Testament and early Christian literature, with special reference to Luke-Acts’, in Verheyden, J., Koet, B. and Moyise, S. (eds.)
 The scriptures of Israel in Jewish and Christian tradition: essays in honour of Maarten J.J.
 Menken.
 Novum Testamentum Supplements Series 148.
 Leiden: Brill, pp. 81-94.

-Docherty, S.E. (forthcoming) ‘Scripture and Religious Education: Jesus as ‘messiah’ and ‘divine son’ – insights from recent New Testament scholarship’, in Whittle, S. (ed.)
+Docherty, S.E.
+(2019) ‘Scripture and Religious Education: Jesus as ‘messiah’ and ‘divine son’ – insights from recent New Testament scholarship’, in Whittle, S. (ed.)
 Religious Education in Catholic schools: perspectives from Ireland and the UK.
-Oxford: Peter Lang.
+Oxford: Peter Lang, pp. 193-207.

 Docherty, S.E. (forthcoming) ‘Seeing the face of God in prayer: divine presence in the temple and cult in Septuagint Psalms’, in Deines, R. (ed.)
 Epiphanies of the divine in the Septuagint and the New Testament.
 Proceedings of the 5th international symposium of the Corpus Judaeo-Hellenisticum Novi Testamenti, Nottingham 2015.
 Tübingen: Mohr Siebeck.